Cougar Helicopters Flight 91: Inspection, analysis, and recommendations

 All offshore helicopter flights from St Johns were suspended following the accident.
 Regular passenger flights to the platforms resumed on Monday, 18 May 2009; Cougar Helicopters is limiting the maximum altitude for passenger flights to 2133.6 m as an additional safety precaution.
 On 16 June 2009, the FAA released an additional Airworthiness Directive, AD 2009-13-01, requiring the Rotorcraft Flight Manual for the S-92A helicopter be modified to clarify emergency procedures in the event of a main gearbox failure due to loss of oil pressure, and in particular to identify the urgency of an immediate landing in the event of an oil pressure loss.

 The TSB issued an update on the investigation on 18 June 2009, indicating that the pilot may have been trying to perform a controlled landing at the time of the accident.
 The main blades were apparently rotating at the time of impact; however, the tail rotor drive gears were severely damaged, which would result in a loss of thrust.
 An engine shutdown was initiated at an altitude of 500 ft, consistent with a tail rotor drive failure.
 The TSB was continuing to investigate the failure of the flotation system, which reportedly had been activated but did not operate correctly.

 The Inquiry Commissioner took some interim measures to secure improved emergency response times in the North West Atlantic pending completion of the Commission's Report.
 On 23 October 2009, the European Aviation Safety Agency issued an airworthiness directive in response to the discovery of cracks in the mounting bolts of the main gearbox of S-92 helicopters operating in the North Sea.

-On 9 February 2011, the Transportation Safety Board released its final report on the accident.
-It identified 16 separate factors that led to the fatal crash but no single one was to blame.
+On 9 February 2011, the Transportation Safety Board released its final report on the accident, where it was established that the accident was caused by various factors (16) separated from each other that led to the fatal crash but no single one was to blame.